justin-vanee/KO/README.md

 ## Heritability Plot

 Combines the heritability results for the four model fits (KO fit to all data, MMM fit separately to growth chamber, common gardens, physiology experiments) and compares estimates in terms of precision and congruence.
-Create one plot of all heritability estimates and intervals for both methods.
+Creates one plot of all heritability estimates and intervals for both methods.

 ## Trait Selection Plot